MoeBuTa/STIndex/README.md

 # STIndex - Spatiotemporal Information Extraction

-STIndex is a spatiotemporal information extraction system that uses LLMs to extract and normalize temporal expressions (dates, times, durations) and spatial entities (locations) from unstructured text, with geocoding support.
+STIndex is a multi-dimensional information extraction system that uses LLMs to extract temporal, spatial, and custom dimensional data from unstructured text.
+Features end-to-end pipeline with preprocessing, extraction, and visualization.

 ## Quick Start